tomwym/Double-Pendulum/README.md

 -Research the kinematics of a double pendulum (LaGrange mechanics)
 -Research the numerical methods to solve the system of ODEs (ODE45 to start)
 -Develop a MATLAB model of the double-pendulum with ODE45
--Conduct sensitivity study sweeping timestep, examining mechanical energy (may require some Hamiltonian mechanics) <-- currently here
+-Conduct sensitivity study sweeping timestep, examining mechanical energy (may require some Hamiltonian mechanics) <-- CURRENTLY HERE

 -Consider other numerical solvers such as RK78 \Numerical Methods\RK78.cpp (C++ may be required for faster calculations, open source solver code)